-Having cash on hand is a good idea.
-ATMs may be down during an emergency.
+- Money.
+Having some cash on hand is also a good idea.
+ATMs may not function during an emergency.

 Do you have an emergency kit?
 If not, now is the perfect time to start creating one.
 Or perhaps checking and updating your existing one.